secretaria-ICA/TCC_BIMASTER/README.md

 O reconhecimento de aeronaves a partir de imagens de sensoriamento remoto tem muitas aplicações na área civil e militar.
 A deteção dinâmica de aeronaves pode ser uma fonte importante para tomadas de decisão em estrategias militares ou de defesa.
 No campo civil é muito util a deteção de aeronaves para determinar o nivel de congestionamento de um aeroporto ou para verificar a disponibilidades de aeronaves em uma região em caso de emergencia.

 Neste trabalho é feita uma análise exploratoria do conjunto de dados de detecçao de aeronaves da Airbus.
-Posterioremente é criado, treinado e validado um modelo de rede neural convolucional usando Yolov5. È realizado um estudo paramêtrico a fim de determinar a influência de alguns hiperparâmetros como épocas no desempenho da rede criada,
+Posterioremente é criado, treinado e validado um modelo de rede neural convolucional usando Yolov5. È realizado um estudo paramêtrico a fim de determinar a influência de alguns hiperparâmetros como épocas no desempenho dosmodelos criados.

 ### Abstract <!-- Opcional!
 Caso não aplicável, remover esta seção -->

 Aircraft recognition from remote sensing images has many civil and military applications.
 The dynamic detection of aircraft can be an important source for decision making in military or defense strategies.
 In the civil field, aircraft detection is very useful to determine the level of congestion at an airport or to check the availability of aircraft in a region in case of emergency.

 In this work, an exploratory analysis of the Airbus aircraft detection dataset is performed.
 Subsequently, a convolutional neural network model is created, trained and validated using Yolov5.
-A parametric study is carried out in order to determine the influence of some hyperparameters such as epochs on the performance of the created network.
+A parametric study is carried out in order to determine the influence of some hyperparameters such as epochs on the performance of the created models.

 ### Introdução